-All roads were located and GPS traversed in the summer of 2010.
-Existing roads will only need to be brushed out and ditched to make them passable once again.
-New roads will be single lane with a stabilized road width of 4 meters and a design speed of 20km/hr.
+The road was located and GPS traversed in the summer of 2010.
+The road will be single lane with a stabilized road width of 4 meters and a design speed of 20km/hr.
 This is consistent with other secondary forestry use roads in the area.
-Disposal of road clearing slash and non-merchantable wood will be by piling and burying either in the toe of the fill, or in push outs adjacent to the right of way as directed by the Ministry of Forests Lands and Natural Resource Operations (FLNRO).
+Disposal of road clearing slash and non-merchantable wood will be by piling and burying either in the toe of the fill, or in push outs adjacent to the right of way as directed by the Ministry of Forests Lands and Natural Resource Operations.
 Harvesting of merchantable timber is not anticipated.
 If merchantable logs are encountered the appropriate cutting authority will be obtained.

 Appendix 2 of the Crown Land Use Operational Policy for "Road Specifications" will be the guiding document for road and culvert placement along the length of the access roads.
 Culverts will be designed and installed according to accepted engineering principles and will be able to carry the design load and pass the specified peak flood.
 Procedures in and around streams and riparian management areas (RMA) will be followed as outlined in the Appendix 2 Environmental Management Plan (EMP) as typically these areas are more sensitive.
-Immediately following completion of clearing and grubbing, sediment and erosion Best Management Practices (BMPs) will be implemented as per Section 7.0 of the EMP.